Wednesday, March 20, 2013

 1961-1963

-Flashbulbs popped on the night of the Pre-Inaugural Gala, when Jacqueline Kennedy emerged from a townhouse in Georgetown into the swirling snow, dressed in a shimmering, winter-white satin gown by Oleg Cassini.
-It was the country’s first glimpse of Jackie in the role of First Lady, revealing the grace, elegance and unique style that she would bring to the White House.
+Flashbulbs popped on the night of the Pre-Inaugural Gala as Jacqueline Kennedy emerged from a townhouse in Georgetown into the swirling snow.
+She was dressed in a shimmering, winter-white satin gown designed by Oleg Cassini, marking the country’s first glimpse of Jackie in her role as First Lady.
+Her appearance revealed the grace, elegance, and unique style that she would bring to the White House.

-On the inaugural stand, she appeared in a simple fawn-colored suit with a muff and trim of sable, also by Cassini, and a matching pillbox hat by Halston.
-A few hours later, she looked regal at the ball in a silk chiffon gown and matching cape.
-Expressing herself through the clothes she wore, Jackie captured the imagination of modern America that would soon try to emulate her “good taste” in fashion, interior design, and French cuisine.
+On the inaugural stand, she appeared in a simple fawn-colored suit accented with a muff and sable trim, crafted by Cassini, complemented by a matching pillbox hat from Halston.
+Later that evening at the ball, she exuded regal elegance in a silk chiffon gown paired with a matching cape.
+Jackie's distinctive fashion choices expressed her unique style, captivating the imagination of modern America, which soon sought to emulate her "good taste" in fashion, interior design, and French cuisine.

 Soon after Rene Verdon died in 2011, items from his estate began appearing at auction, including a seemingly-random group of twenty-six presidential menus from luncheons and dinners held during the Kennedy administration.
-The White House kitchen had previously been the purview of caterers and Navy stewards known for their five- and six-course meals, making up in quantity what may have been lacking in quality.
+Previously, the White House kitchen had been managed by caterers and Navy stewards known for their five- and six-course meals, making up in quantity what may have been lacking in quality.
 Collaborating with her new executive chef, Mrs. Kennedy introduced a more straightforward and elegant style of dining that was expressed in three courses.
-The sophisticated cuisine generated a lot of interest and excitement, setting the stage for a culinary revival that would spread across the nation when a colorful disciple of French cooking named Julia Child burst onto the scene.
+This sophisticated cuisine garnered significant interest and excitement, paving the way for a culinary renaissance that would sweep across the nation when a vibrant advocate of French cooking named Julia Child burst onto the scene.

-The menus recall the world leaders and key events of the Cold War era.
-This luncheon for Chancellor Konrad Adenauer of West Germany was held on April 12, 1961, marking the day that the Soviet Union launched an astronaut into low Earth orbit.3 It was the first time that a human had been sent into outer space.
+The menus document the presence of world leaders and pivotal events during the Cold War era.
+For instance, a luncheon for Chancellor Konrad Adenauer of West Germany took place on April 12, 1961, coinciding with the Soviet Union's historic launch of an astronaut into low Earth orbit, marking the first time a human had been sent into outer space.3

-While President Kennedy may have been indifferent to food, he cared about which language was used to describe the dishes after the White House was accused of becoming “too French.”
+While President Kennedy may have been indifferent to food, he cared about which language was used on the menu after the White House was accused of becoming “too French.”
 To avoid such criticism, he asked that French only be used when necessary.
 The resulting tug-of-war can be observed in the green beans.
 They appear in English on the menu below from the Senate Ladies Red Cross luncheon, but are later called haricots vert au beurre, haricots vert aux amandes, string beans amandines, and green beans aux amandes.
-By the fall of 1963, this vegetable had gone full circle name-wise, making its tenth and final appearance as “string beans.”
+By the fall of 1963, this vegetable had reverted to its original English name, making its tenth and final appearance as “string beans.”

-The First Couple looked happy and relaxed as they waited for Prince Rainier III and Princess Grace of Monaco to arrive for lunch the next day.
+The First Couple appeared happy and relaxed as they awaited the arrival of Prince Rainier III and Princess Grace of Monaco for lunch the next day.
 Jackie was thirty-one years old, just a few months younger than the former actress Grace Kelly.

-In addition to being the same age, the two women had a few other things in common.
-Both were Roman Catholic and had a daughter named Caroline.
-They were also photogenic and adept at using haute couture to create the image they wanted to project.
-On this occasion, Princess Grace wore a green dress by the Parisian designer Hubert de Givenchy.
-The press described it as a “red-hot moment.”
-JFK certainly noticed the dress, turning to Grace during lunch and asking, Is that a Givenchy you're wearing?
+In addition to being the same age, the two women shared several other similarities.
+Both were Roman Catholic and named their daughters Caroline.
+They were also renowned for their photogenic qualities and skillfully used haute couture to cultivate their public image.
+On this occasion, Princess Grace wore a green dress by Parisian designer Hubert de Givenchy, described by the press as a “red-hot moment.”
+During lunch, JFK turned to Grace Kelly and asked, Is that a Givenchy you're wearing?

 Oh, he replied, I'm getting pretty good at itnow that fashion is becoming more important than politics and the press is paying more attention to Jackie's clothes than my speeches.5

-Princess Grace also looked happy and relaxed that day, having downed two double Bloody Marys to calm her nerves before going to the White House.
-One of the eleven people who attended this luncheon remembered her as being bombed” when she arrived.6
+Princess Grace also appeared happy and relaxed that day, having downed two double Bloody Marys to calm her nerves before heading to the White House.
+One of the eleven attendees at this luncheon recalled her as being bombed” when she arrived.6

-The soft-shell crabs on the above menu were reportedly cooked to a nice crispness.
-They were followed by lamb loin on skewers with a garnish of oven-braised spring vegetables.
-To prepare the strawberries Romanoff for dessert, Verdon “lightened” a classic French recipe by folding whipped cream into softened ice cream.
-“I designed this menu with a warm afternoon in mind,” the chef later recalled.
+The soft-shell crabs on the above menu were reportedly cooked to a delightful crispness.
+They were followed by lamb loin on skewers accompanied by oven-braised spring vegetables as garnish.
+For dessert, Verdon prepared strawberries Romanoff by "lightening" a classic French recipe, folding whipped cream into softened ice cream.
+“I designed this menu with a warm afternoon in mind,” the chef later reminisced.
 “It was touching to learn that Princess Grace, in an interview…four years later, was able to recall exactly the dishes she had eaten at luncheon that day.”10 Her memory may have been aided by the menu she saved as a memento.

 Chef Rene Verdon